South Jordan, Utah: Pre-European

-Early Mormon settlement
+Early Latter-day Saint settlement

-On July 22, 1847, an advanced party of the first Mormon pioneers entered the valley and immediately began to irrigate land and explore the area with a view to establishing new settlements.
+On July 22, 1847, an advanced party of the first Latter-day Saint pioneers entered the valley and immediately began to irrigate land and explore the area with a view to establishing new settlements.
 Alexander Beckstead, a blacksmith from Ontario, Canada, moved his family to the West Jordan area in 1849, and became the first of his trade in the south Salt Lake Valley.
 He helped dig the first ditch to divert water from the Jordan River, powering Archibald Gardner's flour mill.
 In 1859, Beckstead became the first settler of South Jordan by moving his family along the Jordan River where they lived in a dugout cut into the west bluffs above the river.
 The flood plain of the Jordan was level, and could be cleared for farming if a ditch was constructed to divert river water along the base of the west bluff.
 Beckstead and others created the 2.5 mi "Beckstead Ditch", which is still in use for irrigation of city parks and Mulligan's golf course.

-In 1863, the South Jordan LDS Branch was organized as a branch of the West Jordan Ward, giving South Jordan its name.
+In 1863, the South Jordan Branch of The Church of Jesus Christ of Latter-day Saints was organized as a branch of the West Jordan Ward, giving South Jordan its name.
 The Branch consisted of just nine families.
-A school was built in 1864 out of adobe and also served as the LDS Meetinghouse for the South Jordan Branch.
+A school was built in 1864 out of adobe and also served as the Church Meetinghouse for the South Jordan Branch.
 As South Jordan grew, a new and larger building was constructed in 1873 on the east side of the site of the present-day cemetery.
 It had an upper and lower entrance with a granite foundation using left-over materials brought from the granite quarry at the mouth of Little Cottonwood Canyon.
 The upper story was made of oversized adobe bricks.
 The main hall had curtains which could be pulled to section off the hall for classes.
 The meetinghouse also served as the "ward" school when it was held during the fall and winter months.
 It came to be known as the "Mud Temple", and was in use until 1908.

 In 1876, work was completed on the South Jordan Canal which took water out of the Jordan River in Bluffdale and brought it above the river bluffs for the first time.
 As a result of the new canal, most of the families moved up away from the river onto the "flats" above the river which they could now irrigate.
 In 1881, the Utah and Salt Lake Canal was completed.
 It runs parallels to the west side of today's Redwood Road.
 With the completion of the canal system, greater acreage could be farmed, which led to the area's population increasing.